ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 There are also several figureheads in the Chinese community who've set a strong standard for respect and quality through their dedication and professionalism.
 The lolol squad and Crystal have built a long-standing tournament presence that continues to shape the scene.

-At the same time, many mappers help support and elevate the community, including [Chaoslitz](https://osu.ppy.sh/users/3621552), [Garden](https://osu.ppy.sh/users/2849992), and [Ryuusei Aika](https://osu.ppy.sh/users/7777875).
-Organisers like [FcEazy](https://osu.ppy.sh/users/7825227) and [Sakura006](https://osu.ppy.sh/users/10365024) also set a gold standard for tournament organisation.
+At the same time, many mappers help support and elevate the community, including ::Chaoslitz::{ user-id=3621552 }, [Garden](https://osu.ppy.sh/users/2849992), and ::Ryuusei Aika::{ user-id=7777875 }.
+Organisers like ::FcEazy::{ user-id=7825227 } and [Sakura006](https://osu.ppy.sh/users/10365024) also set a gold standard for tournament organisation.
 With so many people pushing things forward, it's no surprise to see the bar being raised with every experience.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/7825227" style="background-image: url('/wiki/shared/avatars/FcEazy.jpg')"></a>